 The Planning Scheme is the legal framework that guides decisions on how all land in the City of Whittlesea is used and developed.

-It outlines state and local planning policies - in particular, the local planning policy framework provides the basis for how we will decide which uses and activities are appropriate and what restrictions, controls or standards may apply to developments.
+It outlines state and local planning policies - in particular, the local planning policy framework provides the basis for how we will decide which uses and activities are appropriate, and what restrictions, controls or standards may apply to developments.

 Purpose and benefits of Planning Scheme reviews

 This ensures the review reflects the community's vision, by recommending improvements to address the land use and development planning issues that have been identified by our community.

 Regular planning scheme reviews ensures the planning scheme reviews are useful for identifying where we need to improve local planning policies and controls.
 Local planning policies are still required to be consistent with State planning policy.

 These changes may be made through procedural Planning Scheme amendments once the review findings have been endorsed by Council.